 A restaurant with "the taste of the sea" as its name and a wine list recognised at White Star level operates inside a specific dining logic: cold-water fish and shellfish tend to reward wines with high acidity and mineral precision, whether from the Loire, Burgundy, or the cooler German regions.
 The wine program and the kitchen at Havsmak are, by implication, in active conversation with each other in this respect.
 This is the kind of alignment that Star Wine List's recognition framework is built to identify and reward.

-For international visitors arriving in Oslo already familiar with seafood-focused wine pairing from experiences at Le Bernardin in New York City, the orientation at Havsmak will feel familiar in ambition, if quite different in the specific species and preparations on offer.
+For international visitors already familiar with seafood-focused wine pairing, the orientation at Havsmak will feel familiar in ambition, if different in the specific species and preparations on offer.
 Norwegian cold-water fish occupies a different flavour register than Atlantic or Gulf Coast seafood, and the wine matching logic shifts accordingly.

 Where Havsmak Sits Among Oslo's Choices

 Oslo's dining options now cover a wide range of price points and formats.
 For the visitor planning a serious eating trip, the city offers a clear progression: the €€€€ tasting menu tier represented by Maaemo and Kontrast, a confident mid-tier with venues like Mon Oncle for French-leaning cooking, and a broader accessible Nordic tier at places like Arakataka.
-Havsmak's wine credentials place it in a bracket where the experience is built for people who want the food and the glass to operate at the same level of seriousness.
+Havsmak's wine credentials place it in a bracket where the experience is built for diners who want the food and the glass to matter equally.

 Norway's wider restaurant map is worth keeping in mind for longer itineraries.
 Gaptrast in Bergen, Iris in Rosendal, Under in Lindesnes, and Boen Gård in Tveit each represent a different facet of what Norwegian fine dining has become outside the capital.
 Havsmak, by contrast, is a city restaurant in the fullest sense: urban, waterfront-adjacent, and oriented toward a diner who values a serious wine program as much as the kitchen's output.